Czech Language Exams For Permanent Residency Applicants

 Useful linksFree interactive-model exam of the year 2018 can be tried here

-Schools that are authorized examination centers hereAddresses of Czech MIO immigration offices where you can collect your voucher here.
+You can collect your voucher for language test at any MOI office.
 Author's own experience: I relocated to Prague in 2007 as a student at an international university.
 As my studies were in English and most people spoke basic English in Prague, I didn't find the Czech language so important.
 After 3 years of living and studying in Prague, I understood that I would definitely live in the next ten years 10 in Prague.
 I decided to learn Czech in order to understand the locals and to apply for Permanent residency in the future.
 I took 3 months of Czech classes but it did not improve my Czech that much.
 Perhaps, the school was focusing more on Czech grammar.
 So I tried to learn it by myself.
 I was watching the evening news on TV every day, listening to the Czech radio even if I did not understand at the beginning.
 I was learning two new words every day and repeat them every morning from my notes.
 In one year, I had come to learn more than 700 words!
 With my vocabulary improved, I then decided to learn Grammar.
 I was inspired to read my favorite author, Vlastimil Styblík, author of many elementary school textbooks.
 Later, I passed the exam for Permanent residency with a score of 100% and also passed the exam for Czech citizenship with 100% as well.
 What is your experience with learning Czech or exams for Permanent residency?